mobily/awesome-keys/README.md

 # AwesomeKeys

-AwesomeKeys is a plugin for [Hammerspoon](https://www.hammerspoon.org/), that allows customizing either global or app-specific key bindings.
+AwesomeKeys is a plugin for [Hammerspoon](https://www.hammerspoon.org/), that allows customizing global and app-specific key bindings.

 ![AwesomeKeys](./assets/image.png)